aferodeveloper/sango/README.md

 simple

 $ make
-Example to build sango data for iOS and Android build_android build_ios build_both
+Example to build sango data for iOS and Android, used for testing. build_android build_ios build_both